Introduction: Joomla – The Free Open Source CMS Solution

 Joomla eCommerce, Joomla SEO, Joomla form maker, Joomla for blogging, Joomla page builder, etc. are the most efficient and flexible features and tools among all other web builders and CMS that you can get from totally free!

 You have two options with Joomla CMS.
-You can have your website hosted by Joomla CMS through their hosted web builder, or if you already have a reliable hosting from a 3rd party web hosting service, self host Joomla UK through the “one-click-install” through your host site or program.
+You can have your website hosted by Joomla CMS through their hosted web builder.
+Or if you already have a reliable hosting from a 3rd party web hosting service like Siteground, self host Joomla UK through the “one-click-install” through your host site or program.
+Take note that Joomla.com server infrastructure is built and supported by SiteGround web hosting company

 Backups and Migration: